Little Chute, Wisconsin: Education

 Little Chute has both a public and private school system: St. John's serves grades K–8, and public schools serve K–12.
 The superintendent of the Little Chute School District is Heidi Schmidt.
-Grades 5–12 of the public school are located in separate areas of the same building.
+Grades 5–12 of the public school (Little Chute High School) are located in separate areas of the same building.

 Religion

 St. Luke Lutheran Church, affiliated with the Wisconsin Evangelical Lutheran Synod (WELS), is in Little Chute.